-Language of tuition English
+Language of tuition Module is presented in English

 Human resource management systems

 This section provides an introduction to human resource management systems and addresses current developments and problems in the field, which will be comprehensively addressed and include the following: job analysis, description, specification, and design, remuneration theory and systems, job evaluation and grading as well as benefit and fringe-benefit systems.
 Remuneration systems as motivation for employees will also be included.